oneapi-src/oneDNN/doc/programming_model/sycl_get_started.md

 ## Public headers

-To start using oneDNN graph, users should include the [dnnl_graph.hpp](../../include/oneapi/dnnl/dnnl_graph.hpp) header file in the application.
+To start using oneDNN Graph, users should include the [dnnl_graph.hpp](../../include/oneapi/dnnl/dnnl_graph.hpp) header file in the application.
 If a user wants to run on a SYCL device like this example, he/she also need include